Sylius/Sylius/docs/api/carts.rst

 .. note::

     A currency code will be added automatically based on the channel settings.
 Read more about channels :doc:`here </book/configuration/channels>`.
+    Same rule applies locale codes.
+Locale can be changed during complete request when finalizing a cart.

 .. warning::